Glomfjorden

-Glomfjorden is a fjord in the municipality of Meløy in Nordland county, Norway.
+Glomfjorden is a fjord in Meløy Municipality in Nordland county, Norway.
 The fjord is located just north of the Svartisen glacier between some very steep mountains that lie along the edges of the fjord.
 The villages of Glomfjord and Vassdalsvik are located along the fjord.
 The island of Messøya is located at the mouth of the fjord, near the village of Ørnes.
 The 21 km long fjord is about 1 to 3 km wide.